Freeganism: Promoting Social Change

 4. Minimalism

-Freegans prioritize minimalism by opting for a more superficial and less materialistic way of life.
+Freegans prioritize minimalism by opting for a simpler and less materialistic way of life.

 They believe that reducing personal consumption can lead to a more fulfilling existence.